 Dr. Solana is a former Secretary-General of the Council of the European Union, and has also served as the Secretary General of North Atlantic Treaty Organization (NATO), and as the Minister of Foreign Affairs of Spain.

 Dr. Solana currently serves as the President of ESADE Center for Global Economy and Geopolitics, and is a Distinguished Fellow in Foreign Policy at the Brookings Institution.
-Dr. Solana is also member of the board of the International Crisis Group and the European Council on Foreign Relations.
+Dr. Solana is also a member of the board of the International Crisis Group and the European Council on Foreign Relations.

 Dr. Solana holds a PhD in Physics from the University of Virginia and a BSc in Chemistry from the Universidad Complutense de Madrid.

 Dr. Shan Li

 Dr. Li’s leadership experience with global financial institutions and major Chinese investment banks spans over 25 years.
 A member of the 13th National Committee of the Chinese People's Political Consultative Conference (CPPCC), Dr. Li is Vice Chairman of the Silk Road Planning Research Center, Chairman and CEO of Chinastone Capital, Vice Chairman of Chinese Financial Association of Hong Kong, and a member of the Board of Directors of Credit Suisse Group AG, and Senior Advisor to Zurich Insurance.
 Dr. Li’s former positions include Chief International Business Advisor of China Development Bank, Vice Chairman of UBS Investment Bank Asia, and CEO of Bank of China International Holdings (BOCI).
 Prior to joining BOCI, Dr. Li was the Managing Director and Head of China Investment Banking at Lehman Brothers, and Executive Director of Investment Banking and Chief China Economist at Goldman Sachs.

 Dr. Li holds several academic positions including Vice Chairman of the Institute for Governance Studies at Tsinghua University, Visiting Committee member of the MIT Economics Department, and member of the MIT Sloan Finance Advisory Board.